zowe/zowe-explorer-vscode/README.md

 5. Edit the settings as needed.

 ## Install to VSC from Source

 You can build the extension (VSIX file) from this source repository and install it to VSC.

 **Note:** Follow the [instructions  for creating testProfileData.ts](#run-system-tests) before performing these steps.

 ### Build the Extension

 From your local copy of this repository, issue the following commands to create the VSIX package file from source:

 1. `npm install`
 2. `npm run package`
    This creates a `.vsix` file in your local copy of the project.

 ### Install the Extension to VSC

 After you create a VSIX file, install the extension to VSC:

 1. Navigate to the Extensions menu in Visual Studio Code and click the **...** menu on the top-left.
 2. Select Install from VSIX and select the `.vsix` file that was created by your `npm run package` command.
 3. Restart Visual Studio Code.

 The extension is installed.

 ## Run System Tests

+This section covers how to run the system tests for the Visual Studio Code extension.

+### Test Profile Data

 In your copy of this repository, create a `testProfileData.ts` file in the `resources` directory.
 In this file, include the following text with your credentials: